What is cryptocurrency? A beginner's guide to crypto

 Confused?
 Don't worry, you're not alone.
 Despite being one of the most innovative technologies to have developed in the last decade, cryptocurrency continues to baffle even the sharpest of minds.

-This article explains the world of cryptocurrency for beginners, covering the basics of how cryptocurrency works and the different types of crypto coins available.
+This article explains the world of cryptocurrency for beginners, covering the basics of how cryptocurrency works and the different types of crypto assets available.

 What is cryptocurrency?

 Cryptocurrency is a type of digital currency, often defined by a lack of any central authority.
-Crypto transactions are secured using cryptography, and are almost impossible to counterfeit or cheat as they use blockchain technology to verify transactions.
+Crypto transactions are secured using cryptography, and are very difficult to counterfeit as they use blockchain technology to verify transactions.

 Cryptocurrencies use different types of consensus mechanisms to process transactions and verify them on the blockchain.
 A consensus mechanism allows a decentralized system (like a blockchain network) to come to agreement about the state of the network.

-There are two main types of consensus mechanisms, and thus two main types of cryptocurrencies: Proof of Work and Proof of Stake.
+There are two main types of consensus mechanisms: Proof of Work and Proof of Stake.
 Let's break them down further.

 Proof of Work cryptocurrency

-Proof of Work (PoW) cryptocurrencies like Bitcoin utilize a mining process in validating transactions on the blockchain.
+Proof of Work (PoW) cryptocurrencies like Bitcoin utilize a mining process to validate transactions on the blockchain.
 In Proof of Work, miners compete to solve complex mathematical equations to produce the next block to be added to the blockchain.

-Although Proof of Work is one of the most secure consensus mechanisms in cryptocurrency, it can be quite expensive and energy intensive.
-The computing power needed to solve a cryptographic hash function is quite high, and PoW thus has a greater environmental impact than other consensus mechanisms.
+Although Proof of Work is one of the consensus mechanisms in cryptocurrency, it can be quite expensive and .
+The computing power needed to solve a cryptographic hash function is quite high, and PoW thus has a greater than other consensus mechanisms.

 So why would miners invest in the necessary mining hardware, if it is costly for their wallet and the environment?
 The incentive lies in the block reward, which is given to the miner that correctly solves each hash function.
 This reward comes in the form of the native cryptocurrency of the respective blockchain, like Bitcoin.